foldright/inspectable-wrappers/README.md

 <a href="#dummy"><img src="https://user-images.githubusercontent.com/1063891/235301326-fd1c5da3-269a-4741-9851-88d57dc9034b.png" width="30%" align="right" alt="inspectable-wrappers" /></a>

-The purpose of **Inspectable Wrappers** is to provide a standard for wrapper chain with inspection ability.
+The purpose of **Inspectable Wrappers** is to provide a standard for wrapper chain with the inspection ability.

 --------------------------------------------------------------------------------